-• The Duplicate function immediately creates an identical program.
+- The Tidy Keygroup Sample Names function immediately renames samples in the selected keygroup according to the program name and other information. - To update the keygroup sample names, click the menu icon (≡), select Edit > Program, and click Tidy Keygroup Sample Names. - The Duplicate function immediately creates an identical program.
 The duplicate program will use the same name but appended with a number (e.g., Program 002).

-To duplicate the program, click the menu icon (\equiv), select Edit > Program, and click Duplicate.
+To duplicate the program, click the menu icon (≡), select Edit > Program, and click Duplicate.
 Alternatively, right-click a program in the Project panel and click Duplicate.